Your Clutter Stresses You Out: Science Says So

 - Women associate a neat home with a happy family.
 The more unorganized a living space is, the more stressed women feel.

-- Even families that want to reduce clutter often are emotionally paralyzed when it comes to sorting and pitching objects.
-For sentimental, monetary, and, spoiler alert, scientific reasons, people have a hard time saying goodbye to their possessions.
+- Sorting and pitching objects can be emotionally paralyzing.
+For sentimental, monetary, and scientific reasons, people have a hard time saying goodbye to their possessions.

-In addition to CELF’s findings, neuroscientists at Princeton University conducted a study that revealed clutter makes you distracted and unable to process information as well as in an uncluttered, organized, and serene environment.
-When researchers observed people’s ability to successfully perform in an organized versus disorganized environment, the results showed that the clutter competed for their attention, resulting in decreased performance and increased stress.
+In addition to CELF’s findings, neuroscientists at Princeton University conducted a study that revealed clutter makes you distracted and unable to process information as well as you would in an uncluttered, organized, and serene environment.
+When researchers observed people’s ability to successfully perform in an organized versus disorganized environment, the results showed that the clutter competed for their attention.
+This resulted in decreased performance and increased stress.

-Did you ever wonder why you just can’t bring yourself to donate those rows and rows of books you’ll know you’ll never read?
-Or why you can’t part with the panini press, popcorn popper and ice cream maker that are all hogging valuable pantry space, even though you haven’t used any of them for years?
-Science has an answer.
+Did you ever wonder why you just can’t bring yourself to donate those books you’ll know you’ll never read?
+Or why you can’t part with the panini press and ice cream maker that are all hogging valuable pantry space?
+(Let’s be honest, you haven’t used those in years.)
+Well, science has an answer.

-Clearing out clutter can alleviate anxiety, increase productivity, allow creativity to flourish—generally speaking, it can change your life for the better.
+We promise (and science supports us!), clearing out the clutter can alleviate anxiety, increase productivity, and allow creativity to flourish.
+Organizing your space can change your life for the better.
 And while decluttering a home can seem daunting, it doesn’t have to be.
-Check out MYMOVE’s Room-By-Room Guide to Clearing out Clutter, and let the purge begin!
+Check out MYMOVE’s Room-By-Room Guide to clearing out clutter, and let the purge begin!